YvoysePierre/BoringCurly_ELT_GUI_Script/README.md

 ```

-**NOTE: Tying the commands in uppercase is not required but it is recommended.**
+**NOTE: For consistency of for tying the COMMANDS in UPPERCASE is recommended.**

-Some commands have a default argument.
+Some commands will have an default argument.
 If you are using a command with a default argument, you can omit the argument from the line.

-Some commands require and argument (no default).
+Some commands require an argument (no default).
 If you are using a command that requires an argument and you do not supply one, the script will quit on that line.

-A simple CoryScript might look like this:
+A simple CurlyScript might look like this:
 ```
-ALERT Running a new script!
+ALERT Watch Me Run This Fucking Script!
 GOTO 100, 100
 WAIT 2
 CLICK
 ```

-This script will show an alert box with the text "Running a new script!".
+This script will show an alert box with the text "Watch Me Run This Fucking Script!".
 Once the user clicks "OK" the mouse will be moved to 100, 100.
 Then the script will wait for 2 seconds and send a mouse click to the current mouse location.

-Cory features basic runtime error handling for CoryScript.
+Curly features basic runtime error handling for CurlyScript.
 If your script contains a syntax error, the script will run up until that point and then quit with an error message shown in your command line output.

-CoryScript also supports comments.
+CurlyScript also supports comments.
 These follow python `#` syntax.

 ```
-# This is a comment
+# This is a comment, I’m saying stuff.
 GOTO 100,100
 ```

-# Cory Utility (Script Helper Tool)
+# Curly Utility (Script Helper Tool)
-When writing CoryScripts, you will often need to know your current screen resolution and mouse position.
+When writing CurlyScripts, you will often need to know your current screen resolution and mouse position.

 To make this easier, there is a python script called `/util.py` that contains a simple helper tool to provide this info.